Political positions of Bernie Sanders: BDS and defense of Israeli right to exist

 In a December 2018 letter to Senate Majority Leader Mitch McConnell and Minority Leader Chuck Schumer, Sanders and Dianne Feinstein advocated against a provision of a spending package barring companies from endorsing anti-Israel boycotts promoted by governmental groups, writing that while they did not support "the Boycott, Divestment and Sanctions (BDS) movement, we remain resolved to our constitutional oath to defend the right of every American to express their views peacefully without fear of or actual punishment by the government."
 In February 2019, Sanders voted against a controversial Anti-Boycott Act initiated by Republicans, which would make it illegal for U.S. companies to engage in boycotts against Israel and Israeli settlements in the occupied Palestinian territories.

+On December 14, 2023, Sanders introduced a privileged resolution invoking Section 502(b) of the Foreign Assistance Act, calling on the State Department to investigate Israeli crimes against humanity in its conduct of the war in Gaza, effectively forcing a Senate vote on withholding military aid to Israel.
+Sanders said that "This resolution is not prescriptive — it does not alter aid to Israel in any way.
+It simply requests that the State Department report on how our aid is being used."
+The resolution would freeze U.S. military aid to Israel unless the State Department issues a report within 30 days.
+The resolution failed in the Senate on January 16, 2024, with only eleven Senators voting for it.
+Sanders then announced on February 2 that he would introduce a cut of $10.1 billion in Israel-bound military aid to the $118 billion national security and immigration package the Senate was then debating.
+The aid package passed the Senate, and later the House, without his cut.

 Henry Kissinger

 During a 2016 Democratic debate, Sanders took issue with Hillary Clinton's admiration of former Secretary of State Henry Kissinger, describing him as "one of the most destructive" in US modern history, stating: